TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/dmm/apps/dmm_154sensor_remote_display/README.md

 -DCUI_DISABLE
 ```

-> Please Note: particular features that are dependednt on the CUI wil be unavailable when this feature is enabled.
+> Please Note: particular features that are dependent on the CUI wil be unavailable when this feature is enabled.

 ## <a name="15.4SensorRebootAndReset"></a>DMM Sensor Reboot and Reset